 The top 2x2 table shows the four SILM® modes, "mental gears" that we can use to manage our experience within and in the World.
-Sometimes we may work with one "mental gear" at a time, (see "pop-out" and "search solutions") and at other times we may use them all in perfect synchronized "flow", as when engrossed in some absorbing task.
+Sometimes we may work with one "mental gear" at a time, (see "pop-out" vs "search" solutions) and at other times we may use them all in perfect synchronized "flow", as when engrossed in some absorbing task.
 Click a square to learn more about these different mental modes.

-The centre section illustrates the human body with its automatic systems, visual, sleep, cardiovascular, digestion, respiratory etcetera, and on another unconscious level coping skills and intuitive decision making, that just keep going regardless.
-Emotion systems are the mediator between the physical organism, unconscious processing, self, and the World.
-They can compel the body to respond directly and fast, or alert you to something that requires slow thought (see System 1—System 2).
+Looking to the centre pane, the human body underpins a mind in the World.
+The body is made up of several co-ordinated systems, such as vascular and nervous, that normally just keep going of their own accord.
+On another level coping skills and intuitive decision-making operate with little conscious control.
+Our emotions are the mediator between the physical organism, unconscious processing and the Self in the World.
+Fear can compel the body to respond directly and fast to immediate danger; or alert you to a potential risk that requires slow deliberate thought before action (see System 1—System 2).

-The lower 2x2 table illustrates different aspects of the arbitrary worlds that we construct.
-These mirror the SILM® modes.
-For example, we have to obey natural laws, heat food to cook (Material), or negotiate the various structures of our particular world according to convention or law (Logic).
+The lower 2x2 table illustrates different aspects of the arbitrary world we construct.
+For example, we have to obey natural laws, such as heat food to cook it (absolute fact), but how we heat it is arbitrary.
+That can be on a log fire, barbecue, in a gas, electric or oil powered oven, or by steam, or microwave.
 In the UK we drive on the left, the rest of Europe drives on the right.
-Driving a car is a skill (Material mode) the body just performs, but driving on one particular side of the road is a purely arbitrary behaviour pre-determined by the structured reorganization of the natural world.
-Coming up against a problem a solution may just come to mind (Intuitive), but then to put that idea into practice some serious planning may be required (Strategic planning, Logic).
+Driving a car is an absolute (Material) skill the body just performs, but driving on the left or right side of the road (Spatial) is arbitrary, determined by the traffic laws of the particular country we are driving in.

 Spatial Mode - connecting things, helps us deal with complexity.